pymc-devs/pytensor/doc/library/printing.rst

-3) The function :func:`aesara.printing.pydotprint` will print a compiled aesara function to a png file.
+3) The function :func:`pytensor.printing.pydotprint` will print a compiled pytensor function to a png file.

 In the image, Apply nodes (the applications of ops) are shown as ellipses and variables are shown as boxes.